hugodemenez/ContactApp/README.md

 ## Delete a person
 When we select an element of the TableView we arrive on the editing view, we are able to delete the person through this view
 ## Export functionality that takes all the data in the database and store it in a vCard
+To achieve this we used the following library : https://github.com/mangstadt/ez-vcard Don't hesitate to give a star to the project, since it helped us a lot to export our data into vCard files.

+We simply brought the dependency through the maven pom file.

 ## Dynamic profile picture depending on gender
+The image picture inside the contact description is linked to the gender.

+In face we had another thing in minde : [Lists of contacts](#lists-of-contacts)

 # Demo App